Get 80% off your plan for your first 3 months*

 Making ROI work for your business

-Understanding and calculating ROI helps you make smarter, more confident decisions for your business.
-It moves you from guessing to knowing which investments are paying off.
-By tracking these numbers, you can focus your resources where they matter most and drive real growth.
+Understanding ROI helps you move from guessing to knowing which investments are paying off.
+Track these numbers consistently, and you can focus your resources where they matter most.

-Using accounting software makes it easy to pull the data you need for these calculations, so you can spend less time on bookkeeping and more time running your business.
-See how Xero can help you get a clear picture of your finances when you try Xero for free.
+You can easily pull the data you need for ROI calculations with accounting software.
+Spend less time on bookkeeping and more time growing your business.
+Get one month free to see how Xero can help you get a clear picture of your finances.

 FAQs on ROI